 You’re not going to be able to cross-fit six weeks after giving birth to a human being, so don’t even try!
 You’re only going to disappoint yourself by setting unrealistic standards that nobody on earth would’ve been able to live up to.
 It would be like, asking someone to run a marathon after receiving heart surgery!
 Instead, start with the small stuff and work your way up, like taking walks and increasing your speed as your progress.
-Should you feel any muscle cramping or pain resulting from the exercises, you can consider giving a drug-free electromagnetic pain relief a try, which will ease any pain without administering any drugs while you’re breastfeeding.
+Should you feel any muscle cramping or pain resulting from the exercises, you can consider giving a drug-free electromagnetic pain relief or a TENS unit a try, which will ease any pain without administering any drugs while you’re breastfeeding.
 Just check in with your doctor and get the thumbs up from them as well!

 You can also try swimming, which is some of the best exercises anybody can do.
 Cardio, in general, is also good to start with, but keep the intensity at a low until you feel strong enough to crank it up a notch.
 Pelvic floor exercises like Kegels can also be done anywhere and will also allow you to feel a bit more normal and not as if you’re going to wet yourself every time you laugh or sneeze!